breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/index.md

     * Creating files
     * Running code on your local browser

+???+ tip "Bonus Knowledge"

     Knowledge of additional languages and technologies would be beneficial.
 Some examples are:

     * Express

     * Express Sessions

     * Cascading Style Sheets (CSS)

 ???+ warning "Inexperienced Users"
     Users who lack confidence in these languages and technologies should review their respective documentation before learning Passport.js.